 - Fossil fuel import cost, energy transition for both cost and quality.

 - Mitigating health issues, prevention of NCDs

-But it is unfortunate that the government is yet to understand the need for a National Policy covering from short to long term objectives and strategies.
+But it is unfortunate that the government is yet to understand the need for a National Policy covering short to long-term objectives and strategies.
 Prior to highlighting the key areas of an EV transition policy let’s look at the preliminaries.
-You may deep-dive via the links given along with if you need further analysis of the topics.
+You may deep-dive via the links given if you need further analysis of the topics.